 ach nee und die fenians dürfen unbehelligt ihre IRA Scheisse everywhere the Globe gröhlen und bei uns machen sie Kneipen dicht.

 Glaubt man etwa,in ihrem scheiss Brazen Head oder der Bairds Bar würde man NICHT anti-britische und anti-protestant. secterian Songs singen? es wird wieder mal mit zweierlei Maß gemessen,wie immer the same...FUCK!

 Man hat es soweit kommen lassen.
 Und im Fußball ist es ja nicht anders.
-Eine absolute Schande, ja.Play for the badge on the front and we will remember the name on the back
+Eine absolute Schande, ja.Ignore The Nonsense, The Irrelevant & The Noise

 ausgerechnet die Glaswegian....eine Kult-Kneipe